Steeeephen/LAVA/README.md

 ***
 # LoL Automated Video Analyser - LAVA

+*Note - Repo is being heavily refactored, see `3.0.0` branch for a sneak peek*

 A program for gathering positional data and providing analytics from League of Legends videos.
 It can be used to automatically gather spatiotemporal data (player locations over time) from a series of Youtube/locally stored videos

 For more information, see the [wiki](https://github.com/Steeeephen/LAVA/wiki)